Poland Women Euro 2025 squad: Nina Patalon's full team

 Poland are heading to their first Euros (Image credit: Getty Images)

-The qualification was a huge moment in the history of the team as it is the first time the women's side have ever qualified for the European Championship.
-The players will be chomping at the bit to be involved in a major tournament but they have been drawn in a tricky group.
+The qualification for the Euros was a huge moment as it is the first time the women's side have ever qualified for the European Championship.
+However, they have been drawn in a tricky group.

-They face Germany, Denmark and Sweden and while none of the group would have been easy to progress through, Poland's group is one of the toughest.
+They face Germany, Denmark and Sweden and while none of the groups would have been easy to progress through, Poland's group is one of the toughest.
 Here's how they will line-up this summer.

 England Women's Euros squad